haskellfoundation/HaskellSchool/en/lessons/basics/containers.md

 ## Tuples

-Tuples are the first collection you are introduced to in Haskell.
+Tuples are the first container you are introduced to in Haskell.
 They are simple, primitive, and have a terse, flexible, built in syntax.
-Tuples are sometimes referred to as anonymous records, but instead of referencing fields by name you reference them by position in the structure.
+The fields of a tuple are referenced them by position in the structure.
 Although tuples can theoretically contain an arbitrary number of items, the reality is that the Haskell Report only requires up to 15-tuples and GHC comes with support for 62-tuples.
 We will focus on the 2-tuple since Haskell has good built in support